Natteke/SmokinSexySoftware/packages/Leash/readme.md

 - [License](#license)

 ## About
-Leash is complex solution to disable scroll in any container you want.

-Unlike many other ways to block the scroll you will not see any elements jumps, lags and and so on.
-Existed scroll will be replaced with the fake one.
+Leash allows you to sit in the browser's scroll cockpit, and disable it at will.

 ## Installation

-<a target="_blank" href="https://raw.githubusercontent.com/Natteke/SmokinSexySoftware/master/packages/Leash/dist/Leash.js">Download Leash</a>
+1) <a target="_blank" href="https://raw.githubusercontent.com/Natteke/SmokinSexySoftware/master/packages/Leash/dist/Leash.js">Download Leash</a>

-Then, connect `Leash` before your scripts.
+2) Connect `Leash` before your scripts.

 ```html
 <script src="/assets/js/lib/Leash.js"></script>
 ```

+3) See how to [create](#init) the Leash.

 ##### Package managers 😎